This post is a guide to visiting Haleakala National Park on Maui and everything you should know before booking a trip there.

-Hikers can even stay in cabins within the crater, check for the permit first though.
+Hikers can even stay in cabins within the crater, but make sure you get the necessary permits and reservations.
 Many visitors come to the summit for the sunrise or sunset, and I think this is one of the most breathtaking views you’ll ever see in your life!

 If you are interested in something a little quieter, consider the Kipahulu District.
-This is accessed separately from a winding coastal road, known as Road to Hana, and driving 12 miles past Hana.
+This is accessed separately from a winding coastal road, known as Road to Hana, and is located 12 miles past Hana.